Three Pennsylvania school districts will become digital districts

-Coming out on top after a six-month statewide competition, three Pennsylvania
+Following a six-month statewide competition, three Pennsylvania school districts

-school districts have won up to $2 million each to integrate technology
+have won up to $2 million each to integrate technology into their students'

-Cumberland County, the Quaker Valley School District in Allegheny County
+in Cumberland County, the Quaker Valley School District in Allegheny County,

-and the Spring Cove School District in Blair County won the competition,
+and the Spring Cove School District in Blair County, were announced as winners

 "What we hope to achieve is to build three models that the rest of Pennsylvania

-can use [as] kind of living laboratories," said Al Bowman, a state Education
+can use, kind of living laboratories," said Al Bowman, a state education

 is that you really can't understand its possibilities until you see it in

 action.
-They are going to be the R&D for the rest of the state maybe
+They are going to be the R[esearch] and D[evelopment] for the rest

 The Carlisle school district, which plans to create an education Web